frePPLe/frepple/doc/developer-guide/user-interface/translating-the-user-interface.rst

   The possible language codes can be found on the `World Wide Web Consortium <http://www.w3.org/TR/REC-html40/struct/dirlang.html#langcodes>`_.

-  If you want to create instalation packages including the new language then the installer also needs updating.
+  If you want to create installation packages including the new language then the installer also needs updating.
 The files *contrib/installer/parameters.ini* and *contrib/installer/frepple.nsi* need straightforward editing.

   To get it working you must also add the new language to *djangosettings.py* (or *bin\\djangosettings.py* in the binary Windows installation).
 Add the new language code and description to the variable LANGUAGES: